Blog

 Importance of the O2C process

-At this point, you should have a solid understanding of order-to-cash vs. quote-to-cash—but why should you spend your time optimizing these processes?
+At this point, you should have a solid understanding of order-to-cash, but why should you spend your time optimizing this process?

 For starters, O2C has a direct impact on cash flow and profitability.
 By ensuring accurate, on-time customer billing and collections, the O2C cycle keeps revenue recognition and cash availability consistent.
 This predictable revenue stream is the lifeblood that will fuel a SaaS company’s expansion goals and satisfy its investors.